 Suppose you consistently identify a set of symptoms in your child for over half a year.
 In that case, referring to a trained professional to evaluate your child and get a proper diagnosis is better.
 It is advised not to feel alarmed or attacked if your child is diagnosed with it – around 8.4% of children in America have the disorder and are diagnosed during school years.

 See Also: Adult ADHD and Parenting

 Diagnosis during the early years helps manage the child’s symptoms better and enables them to be their best selves.
-You should not fear for your child’s prospects either; some very notable people like Thomas Edison, the inventor of the light bulb, Abraham Lincoln, widely successful American President, and current world-famous swimmer Michael Phelps have been ADHD minds!
-Not only is it just possible for your child to live with ADHD, but it is also possible for them to thrive with it.
+You should not fear for your child’s prospects either; some very notable people like Thomas Edison, the inventor of the light bulb, Abraham Lincoln, the widely successful American President, and current world-famous swimmer Michael Phelps have been ADHD minds!
+Not only is it possible for your child to live with ADHD, but it is also possible for them to thrive with it.